WGLab/Workshop_Annotation/README.md

 Suppose we sequenced a patient with COVID-19 and performed alignment, filtering, read assembly, and generate variant calls (the calls are generated by comparing to reference genome NC045512.2).
 We want to evaluate what effects that the virus mutations in this patient may have.

-We will use a text file called `ex3.avinput` with the following mutations:
+You can prepare a simple text file called `ex3.avinput` with the following mutations:

 ```
 NC_045512v2     29095   29095   C       T